k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 #### Field Name Include List

 This parameter allows to set up an override list of field names.
-These fields will be included in the plugin's validation algorithm, even if they are PII or belong to a small table (see the ```minSampleSize``` property).
+These fields will be included in the plugin's validation algorithm, even if they are identified as PII or belong to a small table (see the ```minSampleSize``` property).

 #### Field Name Exclude List